WNRN-FM: Programming

 WNRN is the only member of National Public Radio based in Charlottesville, even though it is a member strictly to carry its music programs.
-Full NPR news and talk service is provided to the city by repeaters of Roanoke's WVTF and Harrisonburg's WMRA.
+Full NPR news and talk service is provided to the city by WVTW and WMRY (103.5 FM), a repeater of Harrisonburg's WMRA.

 World Cafe airs at 6 p.m. on weekdays, and All Songs Considered and Alt.Latino air on Sunday mornings.
 Locally produced specialty shows heard on weekends include Bluegrass Sunday Morning, Fresh Roots, New Blues, Les Temps Perdu and Grateful Dead and Phriends.
 Outside of these shows, the station plays continuous adult album alternative music with live air staff on duty from 6 a.m. until midnight daily.

 Personnel

 The station made local headlines when Mike Friend was unexpectedly fired as manager by the board of directors in April 2011, although he was kept on as the station engineer.
 Friend left WNRN altogether in 2013 and founded Blue Ridge Free Media, the licensee of WXRK-LP (92.3 FM).
 The station's assistant general manager, Anne Williams, became acting general manager.
 Mark Keefe replaced Dave Benson as general manager and program director May 31, 2014.

 As of June 2020, development director is Ian Solla-Yates, the membership director is Lauren Velardi, and Desiré Moses is the managing producer, host, and music writer.
 Bob Mosolgo is the morning host and Amber Hoback is sation's music director.

 Longtime Acoustic Sunrise host Anne Williams worked her last on-air shift on February 15, 2019, after a two-decade run as a cornerstone of the station's schedule.
 Williams took a management position at Knoxville Americana station WDVX.